trosenkrantz/RAPTOR/README.md

 It exchanges data with a system under test, either as a standalone, interactive console application or scripted through command line arguments.
 This makes it useful for:

 - Experimenting with unfamiliar systems by using RAPTOR to interact with them.
-- Testing systems by configuring RAPTOR to simulate other systems you may not have easy access to.
+- Testing systems by configuring RAPTOR to simulate other systems we may not have easy access to.

 ## Capabilities